alan-turing-institute/events/content/events/collab-cafe.md

 ## About the event

-As this will be our first event, we will spend some time getting to know each other and the problems we are facing.
+We will spend some time getting to know each other and the problems we are facing.
-Members of the AIM RSF will also be there and you can ask for their support, for example on data standards, training, and PPIE.
+You will be able to ask fellow members of the AIM RSF for their support, ideas, examples of data management, training, and PPIE.
-For example, Eirini Zormpa (Community Manager Open Collaboration) would love to work on some shared documentation about AIM projects and methods and Sophia Batchelor will lead a session on a glossary for PPIE.
+For example, Eirini Zormpa (Community Manager for Open Collaboration) would love to work on some shared documentation about AIM projects and methods and Sophia Batchelor will lead a session on co-developing a glossary of terms used across the AIM Consortia.

 ---